Facebook's Workplace tool reaches 7 million paid subscribers

-(Reuters) - Social media platform Facebook Inc said on Tuesday that its Workplace tool had reached 7 million paid subscribers, up more than 40% from a year earlier.
+Social media platform Facebook Inc (FB.O)said on Tuesday that its Workplace tool had reached 7 million paid subscribers, up more than 40% from a year earlier.

 Workplace had 5 million paid users in May 2020.

-Microsoft Teams has 145 million daily users, versus 115 million in October, Microsoft Corp said last week.
+Microsoft Teams has 145 million daily users, versus 115 million in October, Microsoft Corp (MSFT.O) said last week. read more

 In October, Facebook announced a global alliance with Deloitte to help companies use Workplace to meet the challenges of remote working.